dspace-group/veos-cosim-client/README.md

 ### What it does

 First, a callback function for CAN messages is defined.
-This is passed to the `DsVeosCoSim_StartPollingBasedCoSimulation` function that starts the polling-based co-simulation.
+This is passed to the [DsVeosCoSim_StartPollingBasedCoSimulation Function](#dsveoscosim_startpollingbasedcosimulation-function) that starts the polling-based co-simulation.

-The simulation then proceeds according to the command that is passed via [DsVeosCoSim_PollCommand](#DsVeosCoSim_PollCommand) and continues polling for commands and executing them until the simulation is unloaded or the [DsVeosCoSim_Disconnect](#DsVeosCoSim_Disconnect) function is called.
+The simulation then proceeds according to the command that is passed via [DsVeosCoSim_PollCommand Function](#dsveoscosim_pollcommand-function) and continues polling for commands and executing them until the simulation is unloaded or the [DsVeosCoSim_Disconnect Function](#dsveoscosim_disconnect-function) is called.

 Each time the Step command is received, a CAN message is sent as specified in the `DsVeosCoSim_Command_Step` case.
-This is identical to the CAN message specified in [Example: Sending Data](#ExampleSendingData).
+This is identical to the CAN message specified in [Example: Sending Data](#example-sending-data).

 ### Running the co-simulation

-1. Enable the generation of bus log files as described in [Example: Sending Data](#ExampleSendingData).
+1. Enable the generation of bus log files as described in [Example: Sending Data](#example-sending-data).

-2. Load the `DsVeosCoSim.osa` you created in [Example: Using Data Callback Functions to Get Information on CAN Bus Messages](#ExampleUsingDataCallbackFunctionsToGetInformationOnCANBusMessages) to the VEOS simulator.
+2. Load the `DsVeosCoSim.osa` you created in [Example: Using Data Callback Functions to Get Information on CAN Bus Messages](#example-using-data-callback-functions-to-get-information-on-can-bus-messages) to the VEOS simulator.

     VEOS displays a message to inform you that bus logging was enabled.
 In the VEOS Player, direct links to the files are displayed in the **Messages** pane.

-3. From your `DsVeosCoSimDemo/build` directory, run the executable you built in [How to set up the client](#ExampleRunningAPollingBasedSimulationHowToSetUpTheClient) via
+3. From your `DsVeosCoSimDemo/build` directory, run the executable you built in `How to set up the client` via
     ```bash
     .\Debug\DsVeosCoSimDemo.exe
     ```